LLNL/lbann/docs/running_lbann.rst

     module load lbann

-.. warning:: This will *not* work if LBANN has been built with
+.. warning:: The above will *not* work if LBANN has been built with
              :bash:`scripts/build_lbann_lc.sh` or with the Spack
              developer build process.